 But is this dog for you?

-Make sure to get a Siberian Husky puppy only from reputable dog breeders.
-Someone you trust, and not from a puppy mill.
+Could you get a Siberian Husky puppy only from reputable dog breeders?
+Someone you trust and not from a puppy mill.

 Siberian Husky Dog Breed